iferco/DTWMatcher/README.md

 # DiscoMIDI
-Matching audio to MIDI files using DTW
+Matching audio to MIDI files using DTW and MusicNet dataset.